Rchana/sql-learning/Udemy_IntroToDBAndSqlQuerying.md

 SELECT * FROM MYSALARY
 ```

-**Inner joins:** gives you the rows that are common between the 2 tables
+**Inner Joins:** gives you the rows that are common between the 2 tables
 ```
 SELECT A.FIRSTNAME, A.LASTNAME, B.SALARY
 FROM MYEMPLOYEE A INNER JOIN MYSALARY B ON A.EMPLOYEEID = B.EMPLOYEEID
 ```

-**Left outer joins:** takes every row from left table and common rows from right table (if unmatched, fill with null)
+**Left Outer Joins:** takes every row from left table and common rows from right table (if unmatched, fill with null)
 ```
 CREATE TABLE MYPHONE(EMPLOYEEID INT, PHONENUMBER INT) INSERT INTO MYPHONE VALUES(1, 12121212)